 Annual pruning is recommended to keep the plant producing flowers, but care should be taken to only remove a small portion of tip growth.
 Getting Ixoras to bloom after heavy shearing is an exercise in futility if pruning is done well into spring.
 You will just have to wait until next year for new flower buds to form.

 Ixora Blooming Tips

 In low light situations, Ixora bud formation will be reduced.
-Situate the plant in full sun where it will receive at least 6 hours of solar energy per day.
+Situate the plant in full sun where it will receive at least six hours of solar energy per day.

 Good drainage is also essential.
-The organic matter will also increase porosity at the site, while adding nutrients as it gradually rots into the soil.
+The organic matter will increase porosity at the site, while adding nutrients as it gradually rots into the soil.
 Encouraging Ixora flowers by amending the soil is a good first step.
-Compost can also be added as a top dressing but keep it away from the trunk to prevent rot.
+Compost can be added as well as a top dressing but keep it away from the trunk to prevent rot.

 Iron and manganese are common Ixora deficiencies in alkaline soil.
 If the area wasn’t amended prior to planting, fertilizing will become mandatory.
 Leaf yellowing will be the first sign the soil is alkaline, followed by lessening buds.
 Chelated iron and manganese may improve these symptoms.